FMXExpress/AI-Code-Translator/README.md

 # AI Code Translator
 Translate source code from languages like C++, Python, and C# to Delphi using ChatGPT.

 The AI Code Translator Desktop client is a powerful UI for creating translating and converting code between programming languages.
+Comes with the ability to verify Delphi and C++ code by compiling it and then reporting errors back to ChatGPT.

 * Delphi Object Pascal
 * C++